Duration – 1N2D

 Nag Tibba Trek offers a great mountain camping experience and snow trail.
 Our campsites provide breathtaking views of the forest canopy and Himalayas, perfect for bird watching & photography.
 Nag Tibba offers scenic and pristine camping on snow covered meadows.
 The trek gives you an adventurous opportunity to climb the Nag Tibba peak (9,915 feet) which is the highest in the lower Garhwal mountain range of the Himalayas.

-TrailHikers invites you to the Nag Tibba Trek 2019.
+TrailHikers invites you to the Nag Tibba Trek in Winter 2023.
 This satisfying circuit used to be a classic three day trek but now, with motor roads reaching the furthest village, you can be at the base of the mountain in a morning’s jeep ride from Mussoorie.
 However the fact remains that four good reasons for doing this trek are still valid: Nag Tibba is a few feet short (9915ft) of the magical 10,000 ft mark.
 The mountain’s mixed oak and deodar forests are dense and isolated, and host to a rich variety of birds and wildlife.

 It has a romantic association with Heinrich Harrer’s best-selling Seven Years in Tibet as he escaped, in 1944, from a Dehradun prisoner of war camp.
 And it possesses a unique cultural identity where the Garhwali lifestyle, traditionally based on reverence for the Ganga, has been influenced by her younger sister the Yamuna.
 The village of Lakhamandal on the Yamuna is reckoned to be the site of the Mahabharata incident in which the Kauravas tried to immolate the Pandavas in a palace made of lac.

-You don’t really need porters for this weekend trek unless you are a group that wishes to savour the flavour of camping out.
+You don’t really need porters for this weekend trek unless you are a group that wishes to savor the flavour of camping out.
 Many trekkers doss down in the village primary schools overnight, or head for the Gujjar grazing sites to sleep out under the stars on Nag tibba.
 The gujjars are extremely hospitable and make for another highly rewarding cultural study.
 Their dignity and integrity deserves to be emulated not destroyed.

 WARNING: Bears are for real here and no villager will venture on Nag Tibba trek except in the full light of the day !